JeromeWong05/JeromeWong05/README.md

 I am a student at the University of British Columbia studying Electrical Engineering.

-I am most interested in the field of embedded systems, FPGA and hardware designs! :happy:
+I am most interested in the field of embedded systems, FPGA and hardware designs! 😃